javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 ## Type conversions

 A variable in JavaScript can contain any data.
-The same variable can get a string and, a little bit later, be used to store a number:
+A variable can at one moment be a string and later recieve a numeric value:

 ```js
 // no error